mongodb-ps/ce-mongo-aggregate-loginfo/README.md

 # Environment considerations

-The script has tested with MongoDB 3.6 and 4.0 so far.
+The script has tested with MongoDB 3.6 and 4.0 so far, plus initial support for the JSON log file format used by MongoDB 4.4 has been added.